ntbloom/drinkbase/API/DrinkBase_methods.md

     def calcABV(self, drink):
         '''returns alcohol by volume for 'drink' as a float''' --
     def calcAlcoholOz(self, drink):
         '''returns volume of alcohol in oz for 'drink' as a float''' --
     def calcBrightness(self, drink):
         '''returns brightness value for 'drink' as a float''' --
     def calcMelt(self, drink):
         '''returns melt value for 'drink' as a float''' --
+    def calcSweetness(self, drink):
+        '''returns sweetness value of 'drink' as a float''' --
     def calcVolume(self, drink):
-      '''returns total volume of drink as a float''' --
+        '''returns total volume of 'drink' as a float''' --
     def drinkData(self, drink, SQLcolumn):
         '''returns prep data for 'drink' as a dictionary'''